Long-time estimates for heat flows on ALE manifolds: Introduction

 Using Proposition \ref{prop : better derivative estimates 0 introduction} and Theorem \ref{thm : better derivative estimates introduction}, we obtain better estimates for restrictions of the above operators to subbundles: \begin{cor} Let $(M,g)$ be an ALE manifold with $\mathcal{H}_1(M)=\left\{0\right\}$ and $\Delta$ be its Laplace-Beltrami operator.
 Then $e^{-t\Delta}$ satisfies Euclidean heat kernel estimates and strong derivative estimates of degree $1$.
-Moreoever, if $(M,g)$ is not AE, then $e^{-t\Delta}$ satisfies derivative estimates of degree $2$. \end{cor} \begin{cor} Let $(M,g)$ be an ALE manifold and $\Delta_{H_1}$ be the Hodge Laplacian on $T^*M$. \begin{itemize} \item[(i)] If $\mathcal{H}_1(M)=\left\{0\right\}$, $e^{-t\Delta_{H_1}}$ satisfies Euclidean heat kernel estimates and strong derivative estimates of degree $0$. \item[(ii)] If $\Ric\geq0$, $e^{-t\Delta_{H_1}}$ satisfies weak derivative estimates of degree $1$. \item[(iii)] If $(M,g)$ carries a parallel spinor, $e^{-t\Delta_{H_1}}$ satisfies derivative estimates of degree $1$. \end{itemize} \end{cor} Note that the assumptions in (iii) imply the assumptions in (ii) which in turn imply the assumptions in (i). \begin{remark} If $n>4$ and $M$ has only one end, the assumption $\mathcal{H}_1(M)=\left\{0\right\}$ in Corollaries \ref{cor : heat flow hodge laplace} \ref{cor : heat flow functions} and \ref{cor : heat flow one forms} can be omitted.
-Under these assumptions, the Sobolev inequality holds and one gets $\o \in \O_\infty\left(r^{-n}\right)$ for any harmonic form $\o$ (i.e.\ also for one-forms and $n-1$-forms), see \cite{Devyver2018}*{Thm.\ 1.17}. \end{remark}
+Moreoever, if $(M,g)$ is not AE, then $e^{-t\Delta}$ satisfies derivative estimates of degree $2$. \end{cor} \begin{cor} Let $(M,g)$ be an ALE manifold and $\Delta_{H_1}$ be the Hodge Laplacian on $T^*M$. \begin{itemize} \item[(i)] If $\mathcal{H}_1(M)=\left\{0\right\}$, $e^{-t\Delta_{H_1}}$ satisfies Euclidean heat kernel estimates and strong derivative estimates of degree $0$. \item[(ii)] If $\Ric\geq0$, $e^{-t\Delta_{H_1}}$ satisfies weak derivative estimates of degree $1$. \item[(iii)] If $(M,g)$ carries a parallel spinor, $e^{-t\Delta_{H_1}}$ satisfies derivative estimates of degree $1$. \end{itemize} \end{cor} Note that the assumptions in (iii) imply the assumptions in (ii) which in turn imply the assumptions in (i).

-\begin{cor} Let $(M,g)$ be an ALE spin manifold with nonnegative scalar curvature and let $\D$ be its Dirac operator acting on spinors.
+\begin{cor} Let $(M,g)$ be an ALE spin manifold with non-negative scalar curvature and let $\D$ be its Dirac operator acting on spinors.
 Then, $e^{-t\D^2}$ satisfies Euclidean heat kernel estimates and weak derivative estimates of degree $1$.
 Moreover, if $(M,g)$ carries a parallel spinor, $e^{-t\Delta_{H_1}}$ satisfies derivative estimates of degree $1$. \end{cor}